vee97/SUPERCOMPUTER-FINAL/README.md

 -D9 to D8 of connected device

 *note: Both connected devices must have the same ground.

-###### CONTROL PANEL & CENTRAL BRAIN CODE
-This code allows the control panel Arduino to read and check input values, display corresponding images on the Central Brain, and send appropriate information to each connected Arduino Nano using Software Serial.

 ## Contributors
 - Anran Zhou